Im5tu/im5tu.github.io/content/article/2015-02-17-3-Easy-Steps-To-Configuring-Azure-With-Powershell.md

 {
     "categories": [ "Development" ],
     "date": "2015-02-17T18:37:00Z",
     "description": "Recently, I had to automate some tasks in Azure.
 This is the easiest way I could get started.", "tags": [ "azure", "powershell" ],
-   "title": "3 Easy Steps To Configuring Azure With Powershell" }
+    "title": "3 Easy Steps To Configuring Azure With Powershell", "toc": true
+}

 Recently, I had to automate some tasks in Azure.
 This is the easiest way I could get started.